-Tricia Maas is a Research Assistant at the Center on Reinventing Public Education.
-Her recent projects include research on charter school policies and performance, the use of blended learning, and human capital pipeline policies in education.
-Prior to her time at the UW, Tricia taught high school math in Charlotte, N.C. as a Teach for America corps member and at a KIPP charter school in San Jose, CA. Tricia holds BAs in Economics and French from the University of Richmond and an MA in Education Policy from Stanford University, and a PhD in Education Leadership and Policy Studies from the University of Washington College of Education.
+Tricia Maas is a research analyst at the Center on Reinventing Public Education.
+Her recent projects focus on how schools implement and use personalized, student-centered, and blended learning, and how broader education systems can best support these instructional models.
+Prior to her time at the UW, Dr. Maas taught high school math in a district school in Charlotte, NC, and at a charter school in San Jose, CA. Dr. Maas holds BAs in Economics and French from the University of Richmond, an MA in Education Policy from Stanford University, and a PhD in Education Leadership and Policy Studies from the University of Washington College of Education.